Travel.State.Gov > Intercountry Adoption > About Adoption Service Providers > Agency Accreditation

 The IAA distinguishes between agencies and persons when it certifies that organizations and individuals are in substantial compliance with the accreditation regulations.
 The terms “agency” and “person” are defined in the accreditation regulations (see Definitions in 22 CFR 96.2) as follows:

 Agency means a private, nonprofit organization licensed to provide adoption services in at least one state.

 Person means an individual or a private, for-profit entity (including a corporation, company, association, firm, partnership, society, or joint stock company) providing adoption services.
 It does not include public domestic authorities or public foreign authorities.

 Agencies may apply for accreditation.
 Persons apply for approval.
 With few exceptions, there is no difference between the services accredited agencies and approved persons can provide.
 The distinction between agencies and persons reflects distinctions in the Convention.
 (See Hague Adoption Convention Articles 9-13 and 22).

-The Department of State designated the Council on Accreditation to be an accrediting entity in 2006 and renewed that designation in 2010.
+The Department of State designated the Intercountry Adoption Accreditation and Maintenance Entity to be the accrediting entity in 2017.

-The Department of State monitors the designated accrediting entity to ensure that it performs its functions in compliance with the Convention, the IAA, the UAA, and the implementing regulations of the IAA and UAA, other applicable laws, and with its written agreement with the Department.
+The Department of State monitors the designated accrediting entities to ensure that they perform their functions in compliance with the Convention, the IAA, the UAA, and the implementing regulations of the IAA and UAA, other applicable laws, and with its written agreement with the Department.